-• Monitoring of sewage and stormwater systems
+Monitoring of sewage and stormwater systems

-A sewage and stormwater monitoring system will be established on-site by the Site Manager.
-The site manager will inform the Environmental Officer of the appropriate sewage discharge standards, as required by or in accordance with the local municipality's regulations.
-Violation of these standards shall be a cause for the Site Manager to order the suspension of all effluent discharges, until such time that a suitable solution has been implemented.
+A monitoring system shall be established on site by the Environmental Manager to assess water discharge conditions (sewage, concrete water effluent, stormwater, etc.) as stipulated by the water use license as well as any conditions or standards required by or in accordance with the local municipality's regulations.
+Violation of these standards shall be a cause for the Site Director to order the suspension of all effluent discharges, until such time that a suitable solution has been implemented.

-• Monitoring of dust in the atmosphere
+o Monitoring of dust in the atmosphere

-A scientifically based dust monitoring programme must as a minimum, include a schedule for dust suppression (spraying), speed limits for vehicles on unpaved roads, location and treatment of material stockpiles, the minimisation of the area disturbed at any one time and protection of exposed soil against wind erosion and a reporting mechanisms and action plan in case of excessive wind and dust conditions.
+A scientifically based dust monitoring programme must, as a minimum, include a schedule for dust suppression (spraying), speed limits for vehicles on unpaved roads, location and treatment of material stockpiles, the minimisation of the area disturbed at any one time and protection of exposed soil against wind erosion and a reporting mechanisms and action plan in case of excessive wind and dust conditions.

 Dust measurement will be only be required at those portions of the working area where working is actively occurring.
-Removable dust collectors, mounted at a height of 2 meters above ground, shall be used of this, the exact number and position to be decided in consultation with the ECO and Site Manager.
+Removable dust collectors, mounted at a height of 2 meters above ground, shall be used of this, the exact number and position to be decided in consultation with the ECO and Site Environmental Manager.
 As a minimum, at least four dust monitors should be positioned on the perimeter of the site.
-Dust shall be collected on a weekly basis from the dust collectors and the dust fallout shall be calculated according to the formula: Fallout = M/(AxD), where M= mass of dust sample, A= area of opening dust collector and d= number of days over which sample was collected.
-Should fallout exceed $0.25g/m^2/day$ then the Contractor shall cease with the operation that are causing the dust until such time as remedial measures have been put in place to ensure that dust levels are within the specified limit.
+Dust shall be collected on a weekly basis from the dust collectors and the dust fallout shall be calculated according to the formula: Fallout = M/ (AxD), where M= mass of dust sample, A= area of opening dust collector and d= number of days over which sample was collected.
+Should fallout exceed standards set in SANS1929:2005 then the Contractor shall cease with the operations that are causing the dust until such time as remedial measures have been put in place to ensure that dust levels are within the specified limit.
 Records of all dust level measurements shall be kept for the duration of the construction period, and where necessary, will be discussed at and made available to the EMC.

 2.4.
-Non-Conformance and Corrective Action
+Non-Compliance and Corrective Action

-The monitoring of the construction of the power station may identify nonconformances of the EMP.
-Non-conformances may also be identified though incidents, emergencies or complaints.
-In order to correct these nonconformances, the source must be determined and corrective actions must be identified.
+The monitoring of the construction of the power station may identify non-compliances to the EMP.
+Non-compliances may also be identified though incidents, emergencies or complaints.

+In order to correct these non-compliances, the source must be determined and corrective actions must be identified.